AI Chat - A Simple OpenAI Chat Completions API, UI & Client LLM Gateway

 Model Routing and Failover

-Providers are invoked in the order they're defined in llms.json
+Providers are invoked in the order they're defined in llms.json that supports the requested model.

 If a provider fails, it tries the next available provider.